GSA/challenges-and-prizes/_posts/2020-07-22-federal-crowdsourcing-community-responds-to-the-covid-19-emergency.md

 permalink: /blog/july-22-2020-Federal-Crowdsourcing-Community-Responds-to-the-COVID-19-Emergency/
 title: Federal Crowdsourcing Community Responds to the COVID-19 Emergency
-tagline: Federal agencies and citizen-solvers heed the call to fight the spread of COVID-19 through rapidly scaled open innovation programs
+tagline: Federal agencies and citizen-solvers heed the call to fight the spread of the disease through rapidly scaled open innovation programs
 excerpt: Federal agencies and citizen-solvers alike have heeded the call to fight the spread of this deadly disease, support healthcare workers on the frontline, and treat those stricken with COVID-19, through a vast number of